Patricol/dockerfiles-public/README.md

   * Supports automatically resizing the server desktop when the client window changes size/shape.
   * Runs i3 with sane defaults and powerful customization options.
     * Config file is a miniscule fraction of the Openbox config for a similar setup.
-  * Pre-setup scripts for updating applications and launching the primary GUI application; very easy to extend.
+  * Pre-prepared scripts for updating applications and launching the primary GUI application; very easy to extend.
   * Use mounted /config folders to persist all settings across the containers' destruction.

 Contains various containers for syncing or serving files; like: